Blosc/BTune/README.md

 License: Affero GPL

-See COPYING.txt for details about copyright and rights to use.
+See LICENSE for details about copyright and rights to use.